vlcn-io/vlcn-orm/packages/crr-sqlite/instead-of-prototype/README.md

 After merging with one another, they update their knowledge of one another's db versions.

-Note: this merging can be further limited to query slices requested by A or B rather than the entire dataset.
+Note: this merging can be further limited to query slices requested by A or B rather than the entire dataset. (link to your posts on distributed queries).

-Simple as taking thing with highest clock value.
-But what rows shall we take?

-We always must compute the delta of our db from someone else's db.
-But the entire delta or only delta on requested items?
-Requested slices...

-We can have a clock table to help us understand the time of each peer that we've last synced from.

-Table that maps:
-peer id -> peer clock

-"total peer clock"

 A column on each row that maps to the DB version.
 Ala datomic.